Three Intermezzi for piano, Op. 117 (Brahms)

 Baloo, my babe, lie still and sleep;

 It grieves me sore to see thee weep.

 History

 Brahms composed the three Intermezzi of Opus 117 in the summer of 1892 while staying in Bad Ischl.
 In June of that year he asked his friend, the musicologist Eusebius Mandyczewski, to send him manuscript paper so that Brahms could "properly sketch" the three pieces.
-In September 1892 Clara Schumann learned of the existence of the pieces from her student Ilona Eibenschütz and wrote to Brahms requesting he send them to her.
-He obliged her request, sending her the completed pieces on 14 October 1892.
+In September 1892 Clara Schumann learned of the pieces' existence from her student Ilona Eibenschütz and wrote to Brahms requesting he send them to her.
+He sent her the completed pieces on 14 October 1892.

 Reception

-These character pieces were described by the critic Eduard Hanslick as "monologues", which Brahms' biographer Walter Niemann describes as "thoroughly personal and subjective" and striking a "pensive, graceful, dreamy, resigned, and elegiac note".
+These character pieces were described by the critic Eduard Hanslick as "monologues".
+Brahms's biographer Walter Niemann calls them "thoroughly personal and subjective", striking a "pensive, graceful, dreamy, resigned, and elegiac note".

 To Niemann, the middle section of the second intermezzo seems to portray a "man as he stands with the bleak, gusty autumn wind eddying round him".